carrio110/powerwalldashpi/README.md

 # Overview

+A raspberry pi fork of the excellent liveaverage/docker-powerwall-dashboard

+Please note that this has been built specifically for RPI 4 on raspbian.

+Please see original below:

 This is based on the work of [@rhodesman](https://github.com/rhodesman) and his [teslaPowerDash](https://github.com/rhodesman/teslaPowerDash) repo, but hopefully enables easier ramp up to start obtaining and trending Powerwall 2 API data.

 # Preview